Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/chartplotarea/getwidth/_index.md

 ---
 title: getWidth
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/chartplotarea/getwidth/
+url: /php-java/aspose.slides/chartplotarea/getwidth/
 ---

-## getWidth()  function
+## getWidth()  method

  Returns or sets the width of a plot area bounding box as a fraction of the width of the chart (from 0 to 1).
  Read/write  float.

-### Result
+### Returns
 float